£30,000 *Price from

 Battery and Charging

 Rapid charging is possible through a CCS connection (expected).
-The maximum rapid charge power is 50 kW, which charges the battery from 10% to 80% in around 35 minutes.
-A rapid charge like this will add about 95 miles of range.
+The maximum rapid charge power is 50 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 35 kW.
+This charges the battery from 10% to 80% in around 50 minutes.
+A rapid charge like this will add about 100 miles of range.

 The Kia Niro EV Mid-Range emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.